 Image provided by Neat and Tidy Fish Store, An Amazon Seller

-Cherry barbs (Puntius Titteya) are popular because of their color, their schooling behavior, and because they are a lively, easy to care.
+Cherry barbs (Puntius Titteya) are popular because of their color, their schooling behavior, and because they are a lively and easy to care for.
 Exactly what we are looking for in a fish to be added to the best starter aquarium fish for beginners.

 Cherry barbs are native to Sri Lanka, where they are found in the streams and small ponds of the rainforest.
 They are almost extinct in the wild due to loss of habitat.

 You’ll want to buy at least half a dozen cherry barbs to keep each other company.
-The barbs should have a least 30 gallons to swim in.
+The barbs should have a least a 30 gallon tank to swim in.

 The water temperature required for the cherry barb is 73 to 81°F. The preferred pH is 6.0 to 8.0.